-Once you’ve chosen a barony you should be able to look through the duchy guides on the website to find information on other groups in your area; these are the people you’re likely to find yourself camping and fighting alongside.
-These guides should also enable you to see several nobles and faction officials who have responsibility for that barony and for looking after your group.
+Once you’ve chosen a barony you should look out for the nobles and faction officials who have responsibility for that barony and for looking after your group.
 These should include …

 - A local Baron or Baroness who governs your barony.
 This noble should be able to answer questions and make introductions as required.

-- An Earl or Countess who oversees your barony and a neighbouring one and who represents your views to the Privvy Council.
+- An Earl or Countess who oversees your barony and a neighbouring one and who represents your views to the King or his Councils.

-- The Duke or Duchess of your duchy who has responsibility to four baronies and two earldoms, and who sits upon the Royal Council as an advisor to the Pendragon Throne.
+- The Duke or Duchess of your duchy who has responsibility to four baronies and two earldoms, and who sits upon the Royal Council as a direct advisor to the Pendragon Throne.

 - A sheriff who is responsible for law enforcement in your duchy.
 If you witness a crime (or are accused of one) this sheriff should be your first point of call.

-- A captain who oversees military matters in your duchy.
+- A general who oversees military matters in your duchy.
 When a battle occurs your captain should help you coordinate your efforts with the rest of the faction.

 - A ranger who is responsible for the wild areas of your duchy.
 The ranger’s role mixes military duties and some law enforcement with scouting and information gathering.